Battle of Majuba Hill: Battle

-By daybreak at 4:30, the 92nd Highlanders covered a wide perimeter of the summit, and a handful occupied Gordon's Knoll on the right side of the summit.
-Oblivious to the presence of the British troops until the 92nd Gordon Highlanders began to yell and to shake their fists, the Boers began to panic for fear of an artillery attack.
+Under cover of this barrage, younger Boer volunteers formed storming parties of approximately 180 to 200 men.
+These groups advanced up the mountain through the dead ground, using rocks and scrub for concealment.
+The long-range marksmen kept British heads down while the climbing parties ascended unopposed through terrain the defenders could neither see nor safely fire into.
 Three Boer storming groups of 100–200 men each began a slow advance up the hill, led by Field Cornet Stephanus Roos, Commandant D.J.K.
 Malan and Commandant Joachim Ferreira.
 The Boers, the better marksmen, kept their enemy on the slopes at bay while groups crossed the open ground to attack Gordon's Knoll, where, at 12:45, Ferreira's men opened up a tremendous fire on the exposed knoll and captured it.
 The Boer general Piet Joubert later noted that the British rifles were sighted at 400–600 yards while the battle raged at about 50–100 yards, as the British officers had not told the troops to alter their weapons.
 Thus, they shot downhill over the heads of the exposed Boer attackers.